A big week for our oceans

 First, on March 18, the government of the United Kingdom announced the creation of the world’s largest single marine reserve, an effort supported by Bloomberg Philanthropies through Global Ocean Legacy, a partnership with The Pew Charitable Trusts, The Lyda Hill Foundation, Oak Foundation, The Robertson Foundation, The Tiffany & Co.
 Foundation, and the Waitt Foundation.
 Located in the remote south Pacific, the Pitcairn Islands Marine Reserve is home to hundreds of species of fish and corals, as well as whales, dolphins, and sea turtles.
 Equally exciting is the UK’s plan for ensuring its protected designation is upheld.
 Too often, protected areas become “paper parks” because they are hard to patrol and even harder to enforce.
 For the first time, this new reserve will be protected by state of the art satellite monitoring, which will provide a real-time picture of activity on the water.
 This will help officials detect illegal fishing as it happens, and allow them to react to protect the reserve’s boundaries, setting a new standard for law enforcement in the marine environment.

-Second, on March 15, the U.S. Government released its new action plan for combating illegal, unreported, and unregulated (IUU) fishing and seafood fraud.
+Second, on March 15, the U.S. Government released an action plan for combating illegal, unreported, and unregulated (IUU) fishing and seafood fraud.
 Developed by an interagency task force, the plan lays out concrete steps that federal agencies will take to establish systems to trace seafood from point of harvest to entry in to the U.S. market, enhance enforcement, reduce fishing subsidies, and build partnerships internationally and domestically with governments and industry to employ best practices for tracking and recording seafood catches.
 Using powerful existing tools like enforceable environmental provisions in trade agreements such as the Trans-Pacific Partnership as well as developing new approaches like a seafood traceability system, the Administration is bringing all of its diverse resources to bear to solve this problem.

 Finally, on March 17, Bloomberg Philanthropies’ Vibrant Oceans partner Oceana brought together 20 of the world’s top chefs for the first time to support ocean conservation.
 The event, co-hosted by renowned chefs Andoni Luiz Aduriz (of Restaurant Mugaritz, Spain) and Joan Roca (of El Celler de Can Roca, Spain) focused on the difference our choices can make to the health of the oceans.
 For example, we know that eating more small forage fish –with scientific management of the world’s fisheries – will enable us to feed more people from the oceans, a critical issue as population increases.
 So starting on World Oceans Day, June 8, participating chefs will serve small fish such as anchovies, sardines and herring in their restaurants to highlight their potential to directly feed tens of millions more people.